frombeirutwithlove/ProtestTips/WhatToDo.md

 and makes it difficult to breathe.
 Tear gas exposure can cause confusion, panic, anger, and other psychological effects, therefore try to remain calm.
 Panic is contagious._

+### What to wear
+- Generally, avoid exposed skin.
+If you can, wear goggles, long sleeve shirts, long pants, strong shoes that you can run in.
+- Tight-fitting swim goggles/tight ski goggles.
+- Wear glasses instead of contacts if at all possible.
+If you get pepper spray or tear gas in your eyes, remove contacts immediately before rinsing.
+- Wear normal shoes to protect your feet in case people start throwing bottles/rocks- do not wear sandals.
+- Use helmets (especially if you have a medical condition).
+- Avoid wearing lotion or oils on your skin.
+Pepper spray and tear gas stick to it and burn.

 ### What to keep in your bag
-- A bandana or mask cloth and a small bottle of cider vinegar (keep in mind that this should help you for the short period of time you would need to get upwind or reach higher grounds)
+- A bandana or mask cloth and a small bottle of cider vinegar (keep in mind that this should help you for the short period of time you would need to get upwind or reach higher grounds).
+Soak bandana in water+vinegar if around tear gas.
-- Tight-fitting swim goggles/tight ski goggles
-- Keep cut onions with you to inhale if teargas gets on your face
+- Keep cut onions with you to inhale if teargas gets on your face.
 - Soda: Drinking soda usually helps instead of water because it’s acidic.
 You can also wash your face with soda.
-- Try to keep a dry change of clothes inside a plastic bag in your bag- so you can change in case you get wet.
+- A dry change of clothes inside a plastic bag in your bag- so you can change in case you get wet.
-- Wear helmets (especially if you have a medical condition).
+- Keep extra bandanas and change yours if it's exposed to tear gas.
+- First aid help to treat yourself or others.
 - Portable battery for your phone.

-### General tips
+### Behavioral safety tips
 - Do not park your car/bike close to the protest site to prevent police from scanning your license plate or damaging your bike/car.
 If you can walk to the protest, do it.
-- If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.
 - Stay in pairs or in a small group of people so that they would notice in case you’re missing or get arrested.
 - Write a lawyer’s phone number on your arm with a marker and YELL OUT YOUR NAME, in case you’re arrested.
 - Decide on an exit strategy/meet up point with your group in case you get separated.